openvinotoolkit/nncf/docs/styleguide/PyGuide.md

 Classes should have a docstring below the class definition describing the class.
 If your class has public attributes, they should be documented here follow the same formatting as a function's params section.
-The `__init__` function and other magic methods may be left without a textual description, if there is nothing special about this exact implementation of the magic method.
+The `__init__` function and other magic methods may be left without a textual description, if there is nothing special about this exact implementation of the magic method (i.e. the function has no notable side effects, the implementation is done in a conventional way such as hashing all fields as a tuple in `__hash__` or concatenating string-like objects in `__add__` etc.)

 ```python
 class ModelTransformer: